 - Need for special aids such as crutches, wheelchairs, special transportation, etc.

 - Physical Examinations

-- Sports Paperwork
+- Sports Registration

 If your child becomes ill during the school day, we will manage the illness here in the health office and assist him/her in returning to class if possible.
 However, if your child has a temperature of 100.0 or higher, he/she will not be allowed to return to the classroom.
 A parent or guardian will be contacted.
 Please allow at least 24 hours after a fever before bringing your child back to school.
 This is important for the health of your child, as well as the safety and wellbeing of other children, faculty, and staff.